Have you ever heard someone say…

 “We need to change, but the leadership isn’t listening.”

 “No one is acknowledging our feedback.”

 “That is a whole different department that handles that.”

 According to Peter Senge’s book The Fifth Discipline: The Art & Practice of The Learning Organization there are 3 levels of involvement in any organization.
-These include committed, enrolled, and compliant.
+These include commitment, enrolled, and compliant.
 Let me define each one, uncover levels of participation and give you some action items to follow up on.

 “We do this because it’s our job” attitude is very common in most organizations.
 There really is no incentive to do go the extra mile or create more work to achieve higher levels of performance.
 As long as the job is complete, the compliant individual feel satisfied even though more opportunity exists.